Exploring the Applicability of the Lattice-Boltzmann Method for Two-Dimensional Turbulence Simulation: Introduction

 \section{Introduction}

 Turbulence plays a crucial role in natural flows.
-It is ubiquitous in nature, shaping a vast array of physical processes in the atmosphere, oceans, rivers, and even in astrophysical environments \citep{Pope2000}.
-In the atmosphere, turbulent mixing drives the redistribution of heat, moisture, and momentum, significantly influencing weather patterns and climate dynamics \citep{Vallis2017}.
+It is ubiquitous in nature, shaping a vast array of physical processes in the atmosphere, oceans, rivers, and in astrophysical environments \citep{Pope2000}.
+In the atmosphere, turbulent mixing drives the redistribution of energy, moisture, and momentum, significantly influencing weather patterns and climate dynamics \citep{Vallis2017}.
 Most notably, the chaotic motion of turbulent eddies in clouds enhances the mixing of air masses, leading to cloud formation and precipitation.
-In rivers and streams, turbulence enhances oxygen transfer and sediment transport, which are vital for aquatic ecosystems and the geomorphological shaping of landscapes.
+In rivers and streams, turbulence enhances oxygen transfer and sediment transport, which are vital for aquatic ecosystems and the geomorphological shaping of landscapes \citep{knighton2014fluvial}.

-Extending the scope beyond Earth, turbulence is also central in astrophysical and planetary processes.
-In the formation of stars and galaxies, turbulent gas flows within interstellar clouds controlling the rate at which matter collapses to form new stars.
+Turbulence is also important in astrophysical and planetary processes.
+In the formation of stars and galaxies, turbulent gas flows within interstellar clouds control the rate at which matter collapses to form new stars.
 Similarly, in the oceans \citep{Galperin2010}, turbulence near the surface and at boundaries drives nutrient mixing, supporting marine life by enabling photosynthesis and biological productivity.
-Turbulence also manifests at smaller scales, with such flow patterns observed in the larynx and nasal cavities \citep{davidson2015turbulence}, as well as in major arteries like the aorta, potentially signaling abnormalities in the valves function \citep{stein1976turbulent}.
-While turbulence introduces complexity and unpredictability to fluid systems, its presence is essential for efficient mixing, energy transfer, and the self-organization of natural systems.
+Turbulence is also important at smaller scales, with turbulent flow patterns observed in larynx and nasal cavities \citep{davidson2015turbulence}, as well as in major arteries such as the aorta, potentially signaling abnormalities in the valve's function \citep{stein1976turbulent}.
+Although turbulence introduces complexity and unpredictability to fluid systems, its presence is essential for efficient mixing, energy transfer, and the self-organization of natural systems.
 Without turbulence, many vital processes in nature would be drastically slowed down or rendered ineffective.